Welcome to your Secure Client Portal, where you can upload and download sensitive files securely.

 How do I set up a portal?

-If you haven't received an email notification to register your portal, contact Katie and she will send the notification with instructions.
+If you haven't received an email notification to register your portal, contact Toni and she will send the notification with instructions.

 What if I can’t remember my password?